mygithub23/aws-iac-basics/lab_files/terraform_lab/iac_aws_tf_basics_instructions.md

 | #  | Enter `yes` to the question `Do you want to perform these actions?`    | Terraform will be creating the resources and eventually write the following to the screen: `Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.`    |

-Now that the apply is complete, let's see if the resource was created by running the following, rather long query.
-Ready?
-Copy and paste the following command and run it.
+Now that the apply is complete, let's see if the resource was created.
+In the AWS Management Console navigate to the Amazon EC2 service.
+Listed there should be an EC2 instance that is booting up.

-`aws ec2 describe-instances \
-    --filters "Name=tag:Name,Values=Finance_Front_End" \
-    --query 'Reservations[*].Instances[*].{Instance:InstanceId,AZ:Placement.AvailabilityZone,Name:Tags[?Key==`Name`]|[0].Value}' \
-    --output table`

-When the command completes, you should see a table with the instance you created with the name Finance_Front_End.

 Awesome!
 You've deployed your EC2 instance to the cloud.

 ---
 ---

 ### 6. Update and deploy

+For a walkthrough of this section, see the video **Terraform: Demo / Lab Walkthrough Update through applying & Update and apply**.

 > And another problem?!?!
 After you deploy the server, the Security Department says you must update the Name tag to Finance_Mobile_Front_End.
 Ugh!